Agrimonia eupatoria: Generative characteristics

-Agrimonia eupatoria is native to Europe and Southwestern Asia, where it grows in damp meadows, pasture, along stream banks, and among shrubs.
+Agrimonia eupatoria is native to Europe and Southwestern Asia, where it grows in damp meadows, pastures, along stream banks, and among shrubs.

 In folklore

-Agrimony has been supposed to have magical, medical properties since the time of Pliny the Elder.
-Common folklore held that it could cure musket wounds by being brewed into "arquebusade water," and ward off witchcraft.
+Agrimony has been supposed to cure musket wounds by being brewed into "arquebusade water," and ward off witchcraft.

 Traditional British folklore states that if a sprig of the plant was placed under a person's head, sleep would persist until it was removed.

 Ecology

 The flowers with their abundant pollen supply attract hoverflies, flies and honey bees.
-They also are an important food source for butterflies like the grizzled skipper.
+They also are an important food source for butterflies like the grizzled skipper (Pyrgus malvae).
 The pollinated flowers develop fruits with burs.
 These attach to passing grazing animals, such as cattle, sheep and deer, and are dispersed over a large area.

+Agrimony is found usually in young grasslands, less than 50 years old.
 It is a wild host for a few insect pest species (Stigmella fragariella and Coroebus elatus) that feed on loganberries, raspberries, and strawberries in Europe.